vendure-ecommerce/vendure-plus-issues/README.md

 console.log(`Generated .npmrc file "${npmRcFilePath}" for access to @vendure-plus registry:`);
 ```

-The value of `VENDURE_PLUS_AUTH_TOKEN` can be found in your local `~/.npmrc` file after logging in following the instructions above.
+The value of `VENDURE_PLUS_AUTH_TOKEN` is the token from your `~/.npmrc` file as explained in step 4 above.
 It should then be stored using your CI secrets config, e.g. in GitHub Actions it would be set here:

 ![image](https://user-images.githubusercontent.com/6275952/228183492-6c43f179-8e84-40d4-9055-b26353a2720f.png)